 Note to Applicants from the University of Washington School of Medicine

 Rest assured that we will read every application from UW students in great detail and give you the utmost consideration.
-In the past we were able to offer all of our students an interview.
-However, because of the limited number of interview days, we can no longer extend courtesy interviews.
+Due to our limited number of interview days, we can no longer extend courtesy interviews.
 We believe it is unfair to interview an applicant if we would not be able to rank him or her highly.
-If you are not offered an interview, we would be happy to continue to guide you in the application process to match to an excellent program.
+If you are not offered an interview, we would be happy to continue to guide you in the application process in order to match to an excellent program.

 Note to Visiting Students